Spanish NIE Number Guide

 This guide is about Spanish NIE numbers for the purpose of buying property in Spain.
 If you need an NIE number for another purpose, for example to work in Spain, the process might be different.
 The rules, or the application of the rules, can vary from place to place, and can change without warning.
 As a result, this guide can be temporarily out of date from time to time.

-What is an N.I.E Number?
+What is a Spanish N.I.E Number?

 N.I.E. is an abbreviation for Número de Identidad de Extranjero, which translates as Identification Number for Foreigners, or Foreigners’ Identification Number if you prefer.